-14. “Terrible, terrible!” says the buyer, but when he is gone from him, then he boasts.
+14. “No good; it’s no good!” says the buyer, but after he has gone his way, he boasts.

-15. There is gold and a multitude of rubies, but lips of knowledge are a precious tool.
+15. There is gold, and a multitude of rubies, but lips of knowledge are a precious instrument.

 17. Bread of deceit is sweet to a man, but afterward, his mouth will be filled with gravel.

-19. He who goes about as a slanderer reveals a secret, so do not associate with one who opens wide his lips.
+19. He who goes about as a slanderer reveals secrets, so do not associate with one who opens wide his lips.